zakyoung/StockProgram/ReadMe.txt

   - 0 If the companys profit margin is under the industry average
   - 0.5 points for every 1 % higher profit margin compared to industry average up to ten percent

-10. Price to book ratio: This shows the value of the assets that you are getting when you purchase the company(5 points)
+10. Price to book ratio: This shows the value of the assets that you are getting when you purchase the company(5 points)(implemented)
   - 5 points if under 1
   - -0.5 points for every 1 increase over 1 so a price to book of 2 would give 4.5 points